hashicorp/consul/website/source/docs/guides/managing-acl-policies.html.md

 The Security Team responsible for managing intentions would need to create allow intentions when the `default_policy` is set to `deny`, since deny all will be inherited from the ACL configuration.

 In this implementation type, Developers are responsible for requesting a token for their service.
-For a Connect enabled service, the Operator would need to create a policy that provides write privileges for the service and proxy, and read privileges for the service_prefix and node_prefix.
+For a Connect enabled service, the Operator would need to create a policy that provides write privileges for the service and proxy, and read privileges for all services and nodes to enable discovery of other upstream dependencies.

 ```hcl
 service "mysql" {